rFronteddu/java-patterns-solid/README.md

 ## Singleton:
 ## Abstract Factory:
 Two implementations of our abstract factory (ResourceFactory) create a set of object meant to work together.
 The GoogleCloudResourceFactory/AWSResourceFactory creates the associated concrete storage and instance.
+## Bridge
+Client needs a FifoCollection and its concrete implementation Queue.
+The implementor has its own set of methods that do not correspond to FifoCollection ones.
+The concrete implementation Queue will use LinkedList to provide its concrete implementtation bridging the methods required by the client and the ones specified in LinkedList.